dennisss/dacha/pkg/media/creation/index.md

 ## Davinci Resolve Settings:

+- In Fairlight, pick an audio clip, right click, "Dialogue Leveler" > "Capture Profile".
+Then apply to the rest.
 - Audio Normalization:
   - Just select all the dialogue and do `Normalize Audio Levels`, `YouTube`, `Independent`
 - Apply Music: